shamma13/java/README.md

-my projects for Object-Oriented Programming I & II at Concordia University
+my projects for Object-Oriented Programming I & II and Data Structures and Algorithms at Concordia University